zbmed-semtec/hybrid-pre-doc2vec-doc-relevance/README.md

 ### Text cleaning and tokenization

 The cleaning process is also described in the [medline-preprocessing repository](https://github.com/zbmed-semtec/medline-preprocessing) ([main documentation](https://github.com/zbmed-semtec/medline-preprocessing/blob/main/docs/Phrase_Preprocessing_Tutorial/tutorial_phrase_preprocessing.ipynb)).
-However, a specific preprocessing was develop for the hybrid approach ([specific documentation](https://github.com/zbmed-semtec/hybrid-dictionary-ner-doc2vec-doc-relevance/tree/main/docs/preprocessing)) since it does not have the same requirements as other approaches.
+However, a specific preprocessing was developed for the hybrid approach ([specific documentation](https://github.com/zbmed-semtec/hybrid-dictionary-ner-doc2vec-doc-relevance/tree/main/docs/preprocessing)) since it does not have the same requirements as other approaches.

 The process consists in: